Eritrea entry requirements for Senegal passport holders

 Proof of accommodation

-Have a hotel booking or letter of invitation ready.
-Officers may ask where you are staying, especially if you don't have a local contact.Recommended
+Have a hotel booking or an invitation letter from a host in Eritrea.
+Officers may ask where you're staying, especially if you're arriving without a pre-arranged tour.Recommended

 Proof of funds

 Carry enough cash (USD or euros) to cover your stay — credit cards are rarely accepted outside major hotels.
-A bank statement showing at least $500 USD equivalent helps.Recommended
+A bank statement showing at least $500–$1,000 can help if asked.Recommended

 No visa on arrival — plan ahead